ulif/ulif.openoffice/src/ulif/openoffice/README.txt

     >>> command = ('CONVERT_HTML\nPATH=%s\n' % testdoc_path)
     >>> print send_request('127.0.0.1', 2009, command)
     OK 200 /.../input/simpledoc1.html

+We can also use the client component to get convert to HTML:

+    >>> from ulif.openoffice.client import PyUNOServerClient
+    >>> client = PyUNOServerClient()
+    >>> filecontent = open(testdoc_path, 'rb').read()
+    >>> response = client.convertToHTML(
+    ...              filename=testdoc_path, data=filecontent)

+The response will contain a status (HTTP equivalent number), a boolean flag indicating whether conversion was performed successfully and a message, which in case of success contains the path of the generated HTML document.
+All embedded files that belong to that document are stored in the same directory as the HTML file:

+    >>> response.status
+    200

+    >>> response.ok
+    True

+    >>> response.message
+    '/tmp/.../simpledoc1.html'

+.. note:: It is the callers responsibility to clean up generated
+     directories.

+We must remove the result directory ourselve:

+    >>> import shutil
+    >>> result_dir = os.path.dirname(response.message)
+    >>> if os.path.isdir(result_dir):
+    ...   shutil.rmtree(result_dir)

 Note, that the user that run OO.org server, will need a valid home directory where OOo stores data.
 We create such a home in the